-I purchased a prepaid SIM card with 3-day broadband service at M1 counter in Changi Airport.
+I purchased a prepaid SIM card with a 3-day broadband service at the M1 counter in Changi Airport.
 Unlike normal mobile phones like Nokia, iPhone didn’t receive an APN or other network setting information needed for internet access.
 The M1 counter lady said I needed to bring the iPhone to the M1 shop at Paragon and have it installed settings there.

-I asked the MRT station staff where I could get to Paragon and she answered I should go to Orchard station, so I took MRT train to Orchard.
+I asked the MRT station staff where I could get to Paragon and she answered I should go to Orchard station, so I took the MRT train to Orchard.

-After activation I went to Little India.
+After activation, I went to Little India.

-Because Singapore is very close to the Equator and today was almost autumnal equinox, the Sun passes the top of the sky.
+Because Singapore is very close to the Equator and today was the almost autumnal equinox, the Sun passes the top of the sky.
 This video is when the Sun was on the top at solar noon.
 Vertical sunshine can never be experienced in Japan.